Artists and times are subject to change.

 - Strollers that are reasonably sized and do not obstruct the view of others

-- Small shade structures such as chairs with roofs and baby beach cabanas are allowed in designated shade areas only as space allows.
+- Small baby beach cabanas are allowed in designated shade areas only as space allows.
+Chairs between 30″H – 34″H are allowed in these areas as well, and shade covers are allowed to be in the up position.
 No pop up tents.

 - In the event of rain, umbrellas are allowed in the venue and in seating areas but must be closed and stored during sets so as not to obstruct the views of others.